tjvonbr/dog-whisperer-mobile/SUPABASE_SETUP.md

 ## 5. Test the Integration

 1. Start your Expo development server: `npm start`
+2. Open your app and you'll see the authentication screen
+3. Create a new account or sign in with existing credentials
-2. Open your app and try creating a new chat
+4. Once authenticated, try creating a new chat
-3. Check the Supabase dashboard → **Table Editor** → `chat_sessions` to see your data
+5. Check the Supabase dashboard → **Table Editor** → `chat_sessions` to see your data
+6. Try signing out and signing back in to verify persistence

 ## Features

-✅ **Hybrid Storage**: Uses Supabase when available, falls back to AsyncStorage ✅ **Automatic Sync**: All chat operations sync to the cloud ✅ **Offline Support**: Works offline with local storage fallback ✅ **Real-time Ready**: Schema supports future real-time features ✅ **User Authentication Ready**: Includes `user_id` field for future auth
+✅ **User Authentication**: Complete sign up/sign in flow with email/password ✅ **User-Specific Chats**: Each user only sees their own chat sessions ✅ **Hybrid Storage**: Uses Supabase when available, falls back to AsyncStorage ✅ **Automatic Sync**: All chat operations sync to the cloud ✅ **Offline Support**: Works offline with local storage fallback ✅ **Secure**: Row Level Security (RLS) ensures data privacy ✅ **Session Persistence**: Users stay logged in across app restarts

 ## Troubleshooting

 - **Connection Issues**: Check your environment variables are correct
 - **Permission Errors**: Ensure RLS policies are set up correctly
 - **Data Not Syncing**: Check the console for Supabase errors
+- **Auth Issues**: Verify email provider is enabled in Supabase dashboard
+- **Sign Up Issues**: Check if email confirmation is required in Supabase settings

 ## Next Steps

-- Add user authentication for multi-user support
 - Implement real-time chat updates
 - Add chat sharing features
 - Set up data backup/export functionality
+- Add password reset functionality
+- Implement social login (Google, Apple, etc.)